 Strategic goals

-Build and maintain deep and strategic global collaborations
+To build and maintain deep and strategic global collaborations

-Weave intercultural competence through our teaching
+To weave intercultural competence through our teaching and student learning

 Welcome from the Associate Dean International